Easter traditions return in Colusa County

 According to Pingrey, since the hunt features real, ready-to-eat eggs, many that attend use their findings to make salads and other appetizers as part of their Easter feasts later that day.

 The Colusa Lions Club gave out several Easter basket prizes for the lucky kids that found one of the golden eggs hidden during the hunt.
-The Easter Bunny also tagged with the Club to take pictures with the children.
+The Easter Bunny also tagged along with the club to take pictures with the children.

 “The Easter Bunny was a hit as always,” said Pingrey.